“It’s really a good day for it,” said Dwight Eisenhower, smiling broadly.

 “All right, already, strike one,” said Willy, finally.

 He knew Rusty would never give in.
 He was a weisenheimer, besides, someone you had to keep your eyes on, or your Spaldeen might grow legs.
 It wasn’t that Rusty was a thief.
 He just kept his nickels in his pocket.
-Willy had heard he was so cheap he still had his communion money from two years ago.
+Willy had heard he was such a tight-wad he still had his communion money from two years ago.

-Rusty had been born in Brooklyn.
+Rusty had been born in Philadelphia.
 That was his problem.

 Hal hit a cheap, a slow roller, but when Rusty let his guard down, reaching leisurely down for the Spaldeen, it went between his legs, and the next second Hal was standing at first base, smirking.